eikehmueller/mlconservation_code/README.md

 ## Running the code
 ### Training the neural networks
 The neural network models can be trained with the [train_model.py](src/train_model.py) script, which reads its parameters from a `.toml` configuration file.
-You might want to copy and modify the template in (training_parameters_template.toml)[training_parameters_template.toml].
+You might want to copy and modify [the provided template file](training_parameters_template.toml).
 To run the code, use

 ```
 python src/train_model.py --parameterfile=PARAMETERFILE